10+ Pregnancy Breakfast Recipes with Protein and Fiber (Dietitian-Approved)

 These healthy breakfast ideas for pregnancy are nutritionally balanced to help you feel your best, while nourishing you and your growing baby.

-As I finish up my third pregnancy, I’m still hyperfocused on eating a good breakfast, since that’s how my day starts.
+As I finish up my third pregnancy, I’m still hyperfocused on eating a full and balanced pregnancy breakfast, since that’s how my day starts.

-And, as a dietitian, I’m full of breakfast ideas for pregnant moms, since it almost comes naturally to me to consume these kinds of foods.
-Nutrition and exercise definitely contributed to my positive birth story.
+And, as a dietitian, I’m full of breakfast ideas for pregnancy, since it almost comes naturally to me to consume these kinds of foods.
+Plus, I know that to properly care for myself as a mom, I need nutrition.

 And best of all, many of these can be made in advance as meal prep for baby, too, or even postpartum freezer meals.